 Associate Head Coach

-During her 19-year combined stint at Notre Dame (first from 1995-2005, then again since 2010-11), Owens has played an important role in the Fighting Irish’s rise to national prominence.
-As the senior member of the program’s assistant coaching staff, Notre Dame has posted a 562-106 (.841), averaging over 29 victories per season in her tenure.
+During her 20-year combined stint at Notre Dame (first from 1995-2005, then again since 2010-11), Owens has played an important role in the Fighting Irish’s rise to national prominence.
+As the senior member of the program’s assistant coaching staff, Notre Dame has posted a 575-124 (.823), averaging over 28 victories per season in her tenure.

-Owens is fresh off a banner year in which she was named the 2019 WBCA Division I Assistant Coach of the Year along with being inducted into the inaugural STEP UP Assistant Coach Hall of Fame.
+Owens was named the 2019 WBCA Division I Assistant Coach of the Year along with being inducted into the inaugural STEP UP Assistant Coach Hall of Fame.
 In 2014, she was chosen as the inaugural recipient of the A Step Up Assistant Coach of the Year Award, presented by Felicia Hall Allen & Associates.
 In 2001, she was named one of the top five assistant coaches in the country by Women’s Basketball Journal, and in 2011, CollegeInsider.com named her as one of the top 15 active assistants in the nation.

 Owens has had the magic touch when it comes to developing elite post players over the years, with no fewer than seven of her pupils (Natalie Achonwa, Jacqueline Batteast, Katryna Gaither, Ruth Riley, Devereaux Peters, Jessica Shepard and Brianna Turner) earning a combined 34 All-America honors during their college careers.
 Six of her post protegees went on be drafted into the WNBA – as Riley, Peters and Batteast all went on to claim WNBA titles.